minnesota newborn screening program

 Homebirths - Hearing Screening

-Minnesota state law (Minnesota Statute 144.966) requires all professionals attending a birth outside of a hospital to provide information orally and in writing to parents regarding places where the parents may have their infants’ hearing screened and the importance of screening.
+Minnesota state law (Minnesota Statute 144.966) requires all professionals attending a birth outside of a hospital to provide both verbal and written information to parents about the importance of hearing screening and where they can have their infant screened.

-While it is unlikely that Minnesota midwives will perform hearing screening, they can be a vital source of information about the importance of hearing screening for families and may even learn to provide hearing screening themselves.
-The following article written by a Colorado midwife and her client provide an excellent beginning to a dialogue with families.
+The following article written by a Colorado midwife and her client provides an excellent beginning to a dialogue with families.